 Many other breeds are raised to have a body type that exemplifies the commercial type, meaning well-muscled throughout.
 French Lops and Rex’s, for example, weren’t necessarily bred for meat, however the breeders specified bodies that would be ‘meaty,’ resulting in rabbits with dual purposes.
 Here is a list of rabbits with commercial body type:

-As far as I know, there is only one breed, the Himalayan, that possesses a cylindrical body type.
+Only one breed, the Himalayan, possesses a cylindrical body type.
 It is round, long and slinky, some even say

 snake-like, with no obvious rise to the hindquarters.
-Its coloration is white, with dark points,
+Its coloration is white, with dark or dilute points,

 like a Siamese cat.